Hatsuharu-class destroyer: Design modifications

 On trials Hatsuharu was found to roll heavily, with a very short period of roll and she heeled at an angle of 38° at high speed when her helm was set to 10°.
 This demonstrated to the Navy that her metacentric height was too low.
 The Navy ordered in September 1933 that 30 cm bulges be fitted on each side to increase her beam and thus raise the metacentric height.
 Hatsuharu and Nenohi were modified after completion; Wakaba and Hatsushimo were modified during construction.
 Ariake and Yugure were at a much earlier stage of construction and had their beam increased by 1 m.
 The bulges were estimated to add 30 t to the trial displacement.

 The capsizing of the torpedo boat in 1934 forced the Navy to re-evaluate the heavy armament of the Hatsuharu and other classes.
-As a result of the investigations in ship stability after the capsizing of the torpedo boat Tomozuru, all vessels in the Hatsuharu class were modified to improve their stability:
+As a result of the investigations in ship stability after the capsizing of Tomozuru, all vessels in the Hatsuharu class were modified to improve their stability: